MaxLap/standard-notes-indent-editor/README.md

 * See your text: Every character is displayed, nothing is hidden.
 * Not locked in: The text will look fine in any other editor, you wouldn't lose anything.

+### Supporting the editor

+If you enjoy the editor, please consider hitting the sponsor button at the top of the page to encourage my work.

 ### Basic of how to dev:

 Clone the repo.